Entity Resolution Algorithm

 2 nexus_entity_identifiers_edges Edges created between co-occurring identifiers

-3 nexus_resolved_{type}_identifiers Recursive connected-components resolution
+3 nexus_resolved_{type}_identifiers Jinja-unrolled connected-components resolution

 4 nexus_entities Final entity table with pivoted traits